Illumina/manta/README.md

     ../manta-A.B.C/src/configure --jobs=4 --prefix=/path/to/install
     make -j4 install

-Note that during the configuration step, the following compilation dependencies will be built from source if these are not found:
+Note that during the configuration step, the following dependencies will be built from source if they are not found:

 * cmake 2.8.0+
 * boost 1.53.0

-To optionally avoid this extra step, ensure that (1) cmake 2.8.0+ is in your PATH and (2) BOOST\_ROOT is defined to point to boost 1.53.0 (the boost version is required to be an exact match).
-If either of these dependencies are not found, they will be built during the configuration step, To accelerate this process it may be desirable to parallelize the configure step over multiple cores.
-To do so provide the `--jobs` argument to the configuration script.
-For example:

-    ${MANTA_SRC_PATH}/configure --prefix=/path/to/install --jobs=4

-Compiling Manta itself can also be parallelized by the standard make procedure, e.g.

-    make -j4
-    make install
+To accelerate this process the configuration step can be parallelized over multiple cores, as demonstrated in the example above with the `--jobs=4` argument to configure.

 To see more configure options, run:

     ${MANTA_SRC_PATH}/configure --help

-### Build relocation
+##### Workflow relocation

 After Manta is built the installation directory can be relocated to another directory.
 All internal paths used in the workflow are relative.